Mirano Kita: Senior

 In March 2023, Kita competed at the first World Cup event in Palaio Faliro, where she finished 27th in the all-around.
 The next month, she competed at the World Cup in Tashkent and ended in 16th place in the all-around.
 She also competed at the World Challenge Cup in Portimão and finished in 12th.
 A few weeks later, she competed at the 2023 Asian Championships; she was 7th in the all-around and qualified for all four apparatus finals.
 In August, she represented Japan at her first senior World Championships in Valencia, and she came in 33rd in the all-around.

 Kita competed at the 2024 World Cup stage in Sofia in April.
 In May, she participated in the 2024 Asian Championships; she was 6th individually and won bronze with the other Japanese gymnasts in the team competition.
 There was one Olympic berth available at the competition, which Kita did not win.

 In 2025, she competed at Sofia World Cup and took 45th place in all-around.
 Next, she competed at Baku World Cup, taking 22nd place in all-around.
 She won silver medal in hoop at the 2025 Asian Championships in Singapore, and placed 8th in all-around.
 In July, she competed at the 2025 Summer World University Games in Rhine-Ruhr, Germany, where she took 8th place in all-around.
 She qualified to clubs final, finishing 5th.
 She represented Japan at the 2025 World Championships in Rio de Janeiro, Brazil, where she took 27th place in all-around qualifications.

+In 2026, she started the season competing at the Sofia World Cup and ended in 28th place in the all-around.
+In May, she competed at the 2026 Asian Championships in Bishkek and placed 9th in the all-around final.
+She was 7th in clubs and 5th in the ribbon final.
+In June, she competed at Beijing World Challenge Cup, taking 14th place in the all-around.
+In July, she took 25th place in the all-around at the Milan World Cup and almost qualified to the hoop final (9th place).
+In August, she was again selected to represent Japan at the 2026 World Championships in Frankfurt, Germany.
+She took 22nd place in all-around qualifications, improving her result from 2025.